 These are used to create packaging for beauty products, tools, confectionery, almost anything.
 At Biogone, we’re committed to the Australian National Packaging Targets, which aims to have all packaging fulfil the RRC criteria: Recyclable, Reusable or Compostable.

-5. Convenient Eco-Friendly Packaging For Food and Other Goods
+5. Convenient Packaging that is More Eco Friendly & Used For Food and Other Goods

-There are plenty of eco-friendly food packaging solutions, and science is experimenting to find more.
+There are plenty of food packaging solutions that are more eco-friendly, and science is experimenting to find more.
 Biodegradable plastic is replacing virgin plastics in takeaway coffee cups.
-There are even eco-friendly packaging ideas that means you can still dispose of packaging waste in bins without causing as much environmental damage as before.
+There are even more eco-friendly packaging ideas that means you can still dispose of packaging waste in bins without causing as much environmental damage as before.

 For traditional plastic alternatives used in homes and businesses alike, shop our range of landfill-biodegradable products at Biogone today.